 Trends in annual abundance of Yakima River MPG steelhead (Prosser Dam; Figure 2) and Upper Yakima steelhead (Roza Dam; Figure 3) are increasing.
-For the most recent five steelhead run years (June 30, 2008 to July 1, 2013) mean annual abundance was 5,521 steelhead for the MPG and 317 steelhead for the portion of the Upper Yakima population spawning above Roza Dam (Table 1).
+For the most recent five steelhead run years (June 30, 2009 to July 1, 2014) mean annual abundance was 5,656 steelhead for the MPG and 351 steelhead for the portion of the Upper Yakima population spawning above Roza Dam (Table 1).
 This compares to average annual abundance estimates of about 1,400 steelhead for the MPG and fewer than 25 steelhead for the Upper Yakima population (proportion spawning above Roza Dam) in the 1980s and 1990s.
 The observed increases in annual abundance can generally be attributed to habitat restoration actions in the Yakima River Basin (see 1997-051-00, 1996-035-01, and Yakima Basin Fish and Wildlife Recovery Board summary), the Yakima kelt reconditioning program (Hatch et al. 2013), improved freshwater passage conditions, and improved marine survival.
 Notable droughts occurred during 2001 and 2005 which may have impacted adult returns.

 Historically there have been no artificial breeding programs for Yakima River steelhead though in some years out-of-basin hatchery-origin releases occurred but these were discontinued in 1994.
-For the most recent 10 return years, both the aggregate MPG and the Upper Yakima population returns have averaged about 97% wild with some hatchery-origin strays from other Columbia River Basin tributaries (Table 1, Figures 2 and 3).
+For the most recent 10 return years, both the aggregate MPG and the Upper Yakima population returns have averaged greater than 97% wild with some hatchery-origin strays from other Columbia River Basin tributaries (Table 1, Figures 2 and 3).

 Steelhead counts at Prosser Dam represent total adult escapement for the Yakima River Major Population Group (MPG).
 The large geographic distribution of steelhead in the Yakima Basin results in diverse pre-spawning migration and holding patterns that influence the proportion of fish that survives to spawn.
 Historically, there have been no reliable means of estimating population-specific spawner abundances due to limited methods, enumeration points, and unknown pre-spawn mortality rates.
-This project is currently conducting a 3 year radio telemetry study that will estimate spawner escapement for the Yakima River steelhead populations including Satus Creek, Toppenish Creek, Naches River, and Upper Yakima River populations.
+This project is currently conducting a 3 year radio telemetry study that will estimate spawner escapement for the Yakima River steelhead populations.
 In addition to estimating spawner escapement for 3 consecutive years, the study is assessing and ground-truthing potential long term monitoring methods including the use of GSI and PIT-tagging techniques for apportioning the total run at Prosser Dam.
-Preliminary population-specific spawner escapement estimates using data from the telemetry study for the 2011-2012 Yakima Basin steelhead return are presented in Appendix B. Additional results will be submitted in subsequent reports.
+Preliminary population-specific spawner escapement estimates using data from the telemetry study for 2011-2012 through 2013-14 return years are presented in Appendix B. Additional results will be submitted in subsequent reports.